ahmed-razic/home-bazaar/README.md

 # Home Bazaar

 <p>Home Bazaar is web app done in React.js with Firebase support.
-Made as an exercise using online-course.
+Made as an exercise during online-course.
 It implements React concepts like Routes, customHooks, Fetch with Async/Await and external libraries such as toastify, leaflet maps, swiper.</p>

 <div><a href="https://home-bazaar.vercel.app/" target="_blank" rel="noopener noreferrer"
     style="padding:0.5rem 0.7rem;